The Best Simple Worcestershire Sauce Substitutes

 1. Balsamic Vinegar

 Given that vinegar is the largest ingredient in Worcestershire, balsamic would be my first go-to when I’m looking for a substitute.
-Both provide tartness and sweetness and complex flavours.
+Both provide tartness and sweetness and complex flavors.

 While many people use Worcestershire in their bolognese, I prefer the sweet acidity of balsamic.

-And if you don’t have any balsamic vinegar a splash of red wine vinegar and some brown sugar will play a similar role.
+And if you don’t have any balsamic vinegar a splash of red wine vinegar or sherry vinegar or apple cider vinegar or lemon juice and some brown sugar will play a similar role.

 2. Soy Sauce + Sugar

-In recipes like bolognese or beef stew or welsh rarebit where Worcestershire provids complex flavours, a splash of soy sauce.
+In recipes like bolognese or beef stew, soups or welsh rarebit or marinades where Worcestershire provides complex flavors, a splash of soy sauce.
 And possibly a pinch of brown sugar will work well.

 3. BBQ Sauce

-Most BBQ sauces will be sweeter and thicker than Worcestershire.
-They will also add similar onion based complex flavours.
+Most barbecue sauces will be sweeter and have a thicker consistency than Worcestershire.
+They will also add similar onion based complex flavors.
 If you don’t mind the sugar.
+Your steaks will taste different but will still be delicious.
+Steak sauce is another similar option.

-Given that both fish sauce and Worcestershire are made from fermented anchovies, there are similar flavours.
+Given that both fish sauce and Worcestershire are made from fermented anchovies, there are similar savory flavors.

-Worcestershire has a lot more sweetness and other flavours from the spices onion and garlic.
+Worcestershire has a lot more sweetness and other flavours from the spices onion and garlic powder.

 Start with half the amount of fish sauce and add a little brown sugar or molasses to provide sweetness.

 Coconut Aminos are a coconut based version of soy sauce.
-They are surprisingly similar to Worcestershire in terms of sweetness and savoury flavours.
+They are surprisingly similar to Worcestershire in terms of sweetness and savory flavors.

 They aren’t as vinegary but are a good match.